RIKA KRITHARA, Deck Log

 Moreover, the corporeal nature of the image, the identification of existence with respiration, existence with movement, movement with feeling, inevitably recalls Andrei Tarkovski's tragic and nostalgic hero (Nostalgia) who comes and goes through the water, under a vow and with a candle in his hand, in order to find once more his faith, his place and his time, a native country for his soul.

 Among the displaced stands the suffering figure of man searching for a place: a place in which to exist, a place in which to be with others and with himself, and a way to fit into his fleshy tunic.
 This painful course, actually an ascent to Golgotha, an ascent to Love, is the relief-giving answer that Rika Krithara's work holds, in response to the generalized fear of the New and the Other; it is an answer to the perdition of the person within the herd.

 The difficult course towards the peak of the self is the alternative to the “personless” lonely fall- without the Other.

-Nikos G. Xydakis is art critic and art curator.
+Nikos G. Xydakis is art critic, art curator, journalist and ex-minister.

 1. Spinoza, Ethica, p.
 4. De affectuum viribus, Conditio humana.